SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Conditional-Colour-Simple-Case/README.md

-# Conditional Colour based on slicer selection
+# Conditional Colour Based on Slicer Selection

-## Simple Scenarios
+### Simple Scenarios

 ### Hide/unhide a button or an object